 Account for Your Travel Carbon with the Energy Revolution!

 Shambala has co-founded an unprecedented festival industry initiative, which aims to account for audience travel.
 63% of our festivals carbon footprint is audience travel.
 You can make a donation ashen you buy your tickets, 100% of which will be invested in renewable energy.
 Watch the video below or find out more HERE

 To play our part, the festival has accounted for 100% of the carbon emitted from the festival itself and crew travel by investing in projects which quantifiably avoid or reduce carbon.
 We know how much to account for by measuring our impacts robustly and in detail.
 We have recently invested in a wind turbine in India, which displaces significantly more than the festival is responsible for (everything but audience travel – that’s your thang), and will continue to do so annually for the lifetime of the turbine – up to 25 years.

 Shambala will always salute those who have ridden to the festival on a bike with a secure bike park (inside the event this year for peace of mind), a free programme on entry and discount on massages on Thursday and Friday (£33 for one hour and £17 for 30 minutes)- just show you cycle gear on your person!

-Please plan your own routes and ensure you have adequate water, snacks and places to stay on the way.
+Please ensure you have adequate water, snacks and places to stay on the way.

 ARRIVAL AT SHAMBALA